Rights Retention is a strategy supported by Open Access advocates that aims to ensure research can be shared and re-used without barriers.

 This policy means that as authors you are supported by the institution to retain rights on your author accepted manuscripts and to place them on our institutional repository.

-The Research publication, Open Access and Copyright policy, which applies in full from 1 January 2026 requires full and immediate open access for in scope articles and published conference papers (with ISSN).
-The university requires that the Creative Commons attribution (CC BY) is applied to the open access version of the research output.
+The Research Publications, Open Access and Copyright policy, which applies in full from 1 January 2026, requires full and immediate Open Access for in scope articles and published conference papers (with ISSN).
+The University requires that the Creative Commons attribution (CC BY) is applied to the open access version of the research output.
 In most cases, it will be simple to comply with this policy.
-However, in some exceptional circumstances it will be possible for staff to voluntarily opt-out of the requirement for immediate open access upon publication, or the assignation of a CC-BY license.
+However, in some exceptional circumstances it will be possible for staff to voluntarily opt-out of some or all elements of the policy.
+Staff will have to fill in the opt out form below.

 However, please note :